 - Standards Deployment Assistance.
-To assist public-sector agencies with ITS standards-related deployments, the U.S. DOT is providing technical support, including in-depth assistance with the detailed mechanics of the standards.
+To assist state and local public-sector transportation agencies with ITS standards-related deployments, the U.S. DOT is providing technical support, including in-depth assistance with the detailed mechanics of the standards.
 Standards experts can provide assistance in areas directly related to standards implementation, such as system planning, design, procurement, installation, and product and system acceptance.
-The U.S. DOT is using the Peer-to-Peer Program for public agency-to-public agency technical assistance on ITS standards.
-(Information on the Peer-to-Peer Program is available on the standards web site.)
-Technical assistance may also be obtained through the FHWA ITS specialists assigned to Division Offices and Resource Centers.
-An additional valuable deployment support product is the deployment contacts database accessible on the standards Web site. - Standards Policy Support.
+Technical assistance may be obtained through the FHWA ITS specialists assigned to Division Offices and Resource Centers, as well as through the ITS Standards Field Support Team.
+An additional valuable deployment support product is the deployment contacts database accessible on the Standards Web Site. - Standards Policy Support.
 The Transportation Efficiency Act for the 21st Century (TEA-21) requires conformity to ITS standards for ITS projects using federal funds.
 Conformity to standards applies to those standards formally adopted by the U.S. DOT, a process that begins with a "Notice of Proposed Rulemaking."
 U.S. DOT has developed a set of criteria to determine when a standard could be considered for formal adoption.
 These criteria include, as a minimum, the following elements: - 1.
 The standard has been developed by a standards development organization. - 2.
 The standard has been successfully tested in real world applications, as appropriate. - 3.
 The standard has received some degree of acceptance by the community served by the standard. - 4.
 Products exist to implement the standard. - 5.
 There is adequate documentation to support the use of the standard. - 6.
 There is training available in the use of the standard, where applicable.